 The Winter season is great to visit and explore Kadmat island.
 Between October and May, one can enjoy the weather and the place to the fullest.
 Visiting the island in summer or monsoon season is not advisable because of humidity and hide tides in the Arabian sea.

-There is nothing noteworthy documented in the history books about the Kadmat island.
-All that is known, is that most of the islands of Lakshadweep archipelago have long been uninhabited.
+There is nothing noteworthy documented in the history books about Kadmat island.
+All that is known, is that most of the islands of the Lakshadweep archipelago have long been uninhabited.
 After India’s independence, when Lakshadweep was granted the status of Union Territory, people started settling in some of the islands and Kadmat is one of them.
-Later, entire Lakshadweep developed as a tourist spot and today its a popular honeymoon destination.
+Later, the entire Lakshadweep developed as a tourist spot and today it's a popular honeymoon destination.

-2. Water Sports and Fishing.
-Tourists can indulge in numerous adventure water sports such as snorkelling, scuba diving, boat ride in glass-bottomed boats and even fishing in the deep seawater.
+Tourists can indulge in numerous adventure water sports such as snorkeling, scuba diving, boat ride in glass-bottomed boats and even fishing in the deep seawater.

-3. Golden Jubilee Museum.
-This is the only museum in the entire Lakshadweep and is located in Agatti Island.
+This is the only museum in the entire Lakshadweep and is located on Agatti Island.
 Wooden chests, antique jars, mini coy sailboats, and gold coins that have been collected from the shores of the islands are displayed in the museum.
 Locals claim that these antique items belong to the ancient voyagers.

 Kadmat Island is a beautiful Lakshadweep Island and is a must-visit if you want to experience something truly unique.
 As this island is located in Lakshadweep in the Arabian Sea, one can only visit the place by two modes of transportation i.e either by air or by water.